Data Format for Logged Simulation Data

 If you select the Configuration Parameters > Data Import/Export > Output check box, Simulink logs fixed-point data as double.
 To log fixed-point data, consider using one of these approaches:

-Signal logging — For details, see Export Signal Data Using Signal Logging.
+Signal logging — For details, see Save Signal Data Using Signal Logging.

 In the Simulink Editor, select one or more signals.